NelisW/myOpenHab/docs/21-mqttwarn.md

 	[test/+]
 	targets = file:mylog, log:info, smtp:gmail, pushover:appkey

-These `test\+` MQTT messages can be published by any MQTT source, on the command line, as in
+These `test/+` MQTT messages can be published by any MQTT source, on the command line, as in

 	mosquitto_pub -t 'test/topic' -m 'helloWorld'

 or from your openHab or any other application.

+If you have another PC connected to the same network as the RPi, test the system with the following command:

+	mosquitto_pub -h x.x.x.x -p 1883 -t "test/play" -m "howzat!"

+where the x.x.x.x is the IP address of your RPi.
+It should interact with the RPi's MQTT broker and relay the message.

 For this to work, you have to have the following installed: